 A Room Full of Kindness and Silent Auctions

-One of the most surreal parts of walking into the Hillcrest Gala was knowing that my husband, Quintin, used to volunteer at this very event.
+One of the most surreal parts of walking into the Hillcrest Gala was knowing that my husband, Quintin, used to volunteer for this ministry and at times this very event.

 There were moments when I had to blink back tears just from recognizing faces, hearing stories, or imagining his hands busy helping behind the scenes like he always did.